3 people found this helpful

 Master that main with these healthy lunch box recipes

 - DIY sandwiches.
-If your kids find sandwiches unappealing because they get a bit soggy and squished on the way to school, why not just provide the ingredients, and let them build their own.
+A sweaty cheese sandwich squashed in the corner of the lunchbox isn’t the most appetising lunch for anyone, so to encourage your kid to eat their sandwiches (yes, even the crusts), why not just provide the ingredients and let them build their own?
 DIY construction adds the perfect fun novelty factor and is a great way for them to start experimenting with food preparation.

 - Change the bread.
-Lift lunchbox sandwiches out of the norm by swapping your usual bread with sandwich thins, seeded buns, flatbread, tortilla wraps or pitta pockets to make help sandwiches interesting again.
-Whichever type of bread you choose, opt for nutritious wholegrain instead or white.
+Lift lunchbox sandwiches out of the norm by swapping your usual bread with sandwich thins, seeded buns, flatbread, tortilla wraps or pitta pockets to make help sandwiches feel different.

 Soggy sandwiches are no fun, so a piece of absorbent kitchen paper, like Plenty Original, is an essential addition to any lunchbox.
 Tuck an extra sheet in with juicy fruit like oranges to wipe sticky fingers after lunch.